Write for the Gazette

 The Dalhousie Gazette invites all students and writers with all levels of experience (including none) to write for us.
 There are five sections to contribute to:

-- Visuals (Multimedia submissions such as video clips and photo essays are also a welcome addition to our ever-expanding website)
+- Visuals (Multimedia submissions such as videos and photo essays are a welcome addition to our ever-expanding website.)

-We hold contributor meetings every other week; usually on the third floor of the SUB in the Society Hub (the big glass room across from our office.)
+We hold contributor meetings every other week, usually on the third floor of the SUB in the Hub Boardroom (the big glass room across from our office).